 “Detroit has the opportunity to set a strong, equitable precedent here,” he said.
 “Let’s make sure the process is led by the will of the people and not tech lobbyists.”

-The 40-person group spans environmental groups, DTE Energy, the city’s planning commission, building and safety offices, health and water departments, the council and mayor’s administration, Detroit Economic Development Corporation, as well as unions and tech officials.
+The 40-person group’s first virtual meeting, attended by BridgeDetroit, included representatives from environmental groups, DTE Energy, the city’s planning commission, building and safety offices, health and water departments and the council and mayor’s administration, the Detroit Economic Development Corporation as well as unions and tech officials.
 It has met twice so far.

-In response to concerns raised on Tuesday, Benson said he disagrees that the process isn’t inclusive.
-Participants are sharing notes and information in their networks outside of the group talks, he said.
+In response to concerns raised Tuesday, Benson said he disagrees that the process isn’t inclusive.
+There have been notes shared from the conversations and participants are also encouraged to disseminate talking points in their networks outside of the working group talks.

-Benson told BridgeDetroit that the conversation in the working group’s most recent meeting on Friday centered on the potential of restricting certain tiers of data centers in Detroit.
+Benson told BridgeDetroit that the conversation in the working group’s meeting on Friday centered on the potential to restrict certain tiers of data centers in Detroit.

 “Primarily because we do not have the energy to support them or the contiguous parcels of land big enough to support them,” he said.